 How to recruit loyal staff

 Think back to a position where you were stretched.
-What was your loyalty to that manager who mentored you?
-You may still be willing to walk extra miles to help them.
+What was your loyalty to the manager who mentored you?
+You may still be willing to walk that extra mile to help them out.

 85% of new hires are horizontal because the recruitment process is safer and easier.
 You simply need to look for a candidate with experience in a similar role and industry.
 Less training and supervision is required with these employees.